KashishV999/WhiskerHaven/README.md

 ├── models/                   # Mongoose schemas and models │   ├── cat.js                # Cat schema and model
 │   └── shelter.js            # Shelter schema and model
+├── public/                   # Static assets (e.g., images, CSS, JS)
+│   ├── css/                  # Custom CSS files (optional)
+│   ├── js/                   # Custom JavaScript files (optional)
+│   └── assets/               # Other static assets (e.g., logos, icons)
+├── routes/                   # Application routes
+│   ├── catsRoute.js          # Routes for cats
+│   └── shelterRoute.js       # Routes for shelters
 ├── seeds/                    # Scripts to seed the database │   ├── seedCats.js           # Script to seed cats into the database
 │   └── seedShelters.js       # Script to seed shelters into the database
-├── views/
-│   ├── layouts/
+├── views/                    # EJS templates for rendering pages │   ├── layouts/              # Layout templates
 │   │   └── layout.ejs        # Main layout template
-│   ├── partials/
+│   ├── partials/             # Reusable partial templates
 │   │   ├── header.ejs        # Header partial
-│   │   ├── footer.ejs       # Footer partial
+│   │   └── footer.ejs        # Footer partial
-│   ├── cats/
+│   ├── cats/                 # Templates for cats
 │   │   ├── index.ejs         # List all cats
 │   │   ├── show.ejs          # Show details of a single cat
 │   │   ├── new.ejs           # Form to add a new cat
 │   │   └── edit.ejs          # Form to edit a cat
-│   ├── shelters/
+│   ├── shelters/             # Templates for shelters
 │   │   ├── index.ejs         # List all shelters
 │   │   ├── show.ejs          # Show details of a single shelter
 │   │   ├── new.ejs           # Form to add a new shelter
 │   │   └── edit.ejs          # Form to edit a shelter
 │   └── home.ejs              # Homepage template